stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 found among forest rocks on the hillside beyond cannot be identified as belonging to the missing man.

-  There is talk of apportioning Randolph Carter&rsquo;s estate among his heirs, but I shall stand firmly against this course because I do not believe he is dead.
+  There is talk of apportioning Randolph Carter's estate among his heirs, but I shall stand firmly against this course because I do not believe he is dead.
 There are twists of time and space, of vision and reality, which only a dreamer can divine; and from what I know of Carter I think he has merely found a way to traverse these mazes.
 Whether or not he